andrei-dragan/andrei-dragan/README.md

 ## 👋 Hi, I’m Andrei!

-I am a full-time software engineer at Bloomberg (🇬🇧), studying in parallel a Master's Degree in Computer Science at University of Illinois Urbana-Champaign (🇺🇸).
+I am a full-time software engineer at Bloomberg (🇬🇧) and a part-time student at University of Illinois Urbana-Champaign (🇺🇸) studying my Master's Degree in Computer Science.
 In my free time, I love to code and create interesting things.
 Below you can find most of my work, starting from university projects, to personal websites and applications.

 - 🎓 [University work](https://github.com/andrei-dragan/university-work) - small projects I did during university.
 - 🧸 [Toy-Language Interpreter](https://github.com/andrei-dragan/Toy-Interpreter) - a programming language interpreter built using the **model-view-controller** architectural pattern and multiple **object-oriented concepts**.